The new faces

 The new faces create a challenging situation for first-year Red Wings hitting coach Tom Brunansky.
 The Twins recent roster movement includes demoting Danny Valencia, Clete Thomas, Sean Burroughs and Chris Parmelee and assigning Wilkin Ramirez and Pedro Florimon from Double-A New Britain.

 Despite the new players differences in age and experience, Brunansky says that there is always a simple constant: working on hitting.

 That covers the physical aspect, though.
 As a former major leaguer who hit 271 career home runs, his approach concerning players like Valencia and Parmelee, for example who we're sent down in the midst of struggling is cautious and empathetic.

 Oh!
 Hoping to modify the overall look for my personal website.
-Thoughts about the modern style at http://kristylee.ca?
-Seriously an exclusive esthetician whenever looking within the Alberta location.
+Thoughts about the modern style at http://northbayspa.ca?
+Seriously a tip-top luxury spa in North Bay whenever looking within the Ontario location.
 Value a remark.
 Appreciate it!

 With Parm and Danny that come down, I give those guys a little bit of time, little bit of space, Brunansky said.
 I know how I felt, and it's obviously not a positive experience for these kids, so I give them a little bit of time to get past what they need to get past and when I feel they're kind of past the time of getting over it, then well go to work.

 Valencia, 27, was the Twins' 2012 starting third baseman; but hit just .190/.204/.290 in 27 games before his demotion.
 He spent all of 2011 in the majors.